trs/pure-stream/docs/Transformers.md

 They are used as an argument to `pipe`.

 ### `transform`

-> Perform a transformation on the given stream.
+Perform a transformation on the given stream.
-> Call `push` to add to the stream
+Call `push` to add an item to the stream.

 ```js
 import {from, transform} from 'pure-stream';